-- 1) The student has failed to satisfy the terms of his or her Academic Plan. - 2) The student cannot achieve good standing within the first two quarters of enrollment following an academic suspension. - 3) It is determined at any time that it is mathematically impossible for the student to achieve graduation standards within the maximum program length (1.5 times the number of credit hours in the program). - 4) The student's final appeal of any academic action has been denied.
+- 1) The student has failed to satisfy the terms of his or her Academic Plan. - 2) The student cannot achieve good standing within the first two quarters of enrollment following an academic suspension. - 3) It is determined at any time that it is mathematically impossible for the student to achieve graduation standards within the maximum program length (1.5 times the number of credit hours in the program). - The student's final appeal of any academic action has been denied.

-EFFECTS OF ADMINISTRATIVE GRADES & OTHER ACTIONS ON STUDENTS' ACADEMIC PROGRESS
+EFFECTS OF ADMINISTRATIVE GRADES & OTHER ACTIONS ON STUDENTS' ACADEMIC PROGRESS earned.

-Credits Transferred from Other Institutions (TC): Transferred credits are treated as credit hours attempted and earned.
 Therefore, when transferred credits are applied to a student's program, the student's course completion rate is increased.
 A student's quarter of enrollment is not affected by transferred credits.
 The student is subject to those standards of progress applying to his or her actual quarter of enrollment in the College.